Test Ton Verre® anti-GHB and Ketamine bracelets and cards: the discreet and powerful weapon against date rape drugs

 Why include bracelets and cards in a real prevention strategy?

 Distributing a bracelet or card is not enough if the device is not accompanied by a clear message.
-The best results are achieved when these tools are part of a comprehensive approach: public information, signage, team training, alert protocol, listening point, and referral to emergency services.
+The best results come when these tools are part of a comprehensive approach: public information, signage, team training, alert protocol, listening points, and referral to emergency services.

 Raise awareness

-Cards and bracelets help open a concrete discussion about the risks of chemical submission without dramatizing or blaming victims.
+The cards and bracelets help start a concrete discussion about the risks of chemical submission without dramatizing or blaming victims.

 Deter

-A visible device, especially the bracelet, can send a clear signal: the event takes prevention seriously and the public has tools to react.
+A visible device, especially the bracelet, can send a clear signal: the event takes prevention seriously and the public has tools to respond.

 Protect